srilekha511/WhartonMunicode/README.md

 WhartonMunicode will clone into the folder and will be visible upon refreshing the Jupyter Notebook interface.

+Note: You must have [Git](https://git-scm.com/downloads) installed, and you must be in the Jupyter Notebook folder path when cloning the repository.

 ## Running prepare.py

 If you are in Google Colab: